-As a lawyer, I am the co-founder of EBITU LAW GROUP, P.C., a California law firm providing legal services to creatives, and brand owners.
-I am also the pioneer of the first Fashion Law seminars in Northern California, and routinely provide legal commentary on the intersection of pop culture and the law to news organizations and a contributor to several books, on legal topics, distributed globally.
+As an attorney, I am the founder of FASHIONENTLAW, a California law firm providing legal services to creatives, and brand owners.
+I am also the pioneer of the first Fashion Law seminars in Northern California, and routinely provide legal commentary on the intersection of pop culture and the law to news organizations and a contributor to several books on legal topics distributed internationally.

-As a speaker, I have spoken at diverse organizations including SXSW, Levi’s, The Wharton School of Business, NAWBO, UC Hastings, and The Fashion Law Institute.
+As a speaker, I have spoken at diverse organizations including SXSW, Levi’s, The Wharton School of Business, NAWBO, and The Fashion Law Institute.

-I am also the founder of Ladybrille, a pioneer digital magazine celebrating African fashion and brilliant women in business and leadership.
-I am also the founder of ‘Africa Music Law,’ an entertainment business and law blog and podcast show covering legal issues affecting Africa’s entertainment industry.
-The podcast in recent times made iTunes Top 3 Business Podcasts in Nigeria.
+I am also the publisher of Ladybrille, a pioneer digital magazine celebrating brilliant women in business and leadership and African fashion.
+I am also the publisher of ‘Africa Music Law,’ a music business and entertainment law website and podcast show empowering the creative industry at large.

 For my work in the field of law, fashion, entertainment, and media, I have earned numerous nominations and recognitions including an award from the American University Washington College of Law for my “legal impact in the field of intellectual property in Africa.”

 I was born in the United States but raised as a child in Nigeria, West Africa.
 While I have fond memories of my childhood in Nigeria, I also believed that it was a crime to be born or raised as a girl in that society.
 Truthfully, boys had all the fun and superpowers while girls were and continue to be marginalized, their voices stifled and violent acts committed against their persons.